vlOd2/QuickGL/README.md

 # Bindings
 The bindings are automatically generated based on the official GLFW, AL/ALC, LibUI headers and OpenGL registry<br>
-You may generate your own custom bindings using [QGLBindingsGen](https://github.com/vlOd2/QGLBindingsGen)
+You may generate your own custom bindings using `QGLBindingsGen` and replace the contents of the `Bindings` folder